tlevine/www.thomaslevine.com/content/!/six-open-data-tips-for-data-pickaxe-factories/index.md

 to a lawyer about it.
 Actually, you should totally do this and then tell me about it afterwards because I'm curious to hear more thoughts on the matter.

+## Many datasets at a time
+With so much data, there is probably something you can find in publically available data that you can use to enrich your private data.
+For example, if your private data includes IP addresses of someone who clicked on an add, you can convert that to an approximate geographic location and then use public data to determine how common murder and trees are in that location.

+Open data might allow for a slightly different mode of exploring this stuff.
+It might take a lot of work/money to get a dataset, so it might not be worth doing that unless you know that it will be worthwhile.
+On the other hand, if data are freely accessible and free-of-charge, it might make sense to try out a bunch of datasets.

+Cool things happen when you combine datasets that you previously hadn't combined.
+I want to see a product that helps people find datasets that they can incorporate into whatever analysis they are presently working on.
+Maybe it detects that your dataset is about counties and then suggests other datasets that are about counties.

 ## Random numbers
 As I said [earlier](#random-numbers), I chose the numbers above randomly.
 I sloppily sampled with replacement, and that's how there are two 50s.